maratgaip/seytech-projects/crud.md

     * User should able to sort based on all rows
 * Search
     * We don't have ui, so discuss and come up with a solution how can we build search component.
-User should able to search by name or company
+User should able to search by name, phone, zip or VIN number
 * Filter
     * We don't have ui, so discuss and come up with a solution.
-    User should able to filter by name/company/active-inactive
+    User should able to filter by multiple zip codes and status
 * Pagination
     * User should able to see given number of rows in a page with next/previous buttons.
 * Add/Remove/Delete